-City provides program and program is currently being Program is required by Federal, State or County offered by other private businesses not within City legislation
+City provides program and program is currently being offered by other private businesses not within City limits

-BUDGET, DEBT & Due to the restructuring of the Budget department, cost savings will result in this bid via personnel reprioritization of duties.
-Even GRANTS with fewer resources at the department's disposal, it's anticipated that level of service will not decrease.
+Due to the restructuring of the Budget department, cost savings will result in this bid via personnel reprioritization of duties.
+Even with fewer resources at the department's disposal, it's anticipated that level of service will not decrease.

-BUDGET, DEBT & By funding at a lower level the department would not be able to provide CIP prioritization committee services.
-CIP staff report and GRANTS presentations would be greatly diminished.
+BUDGET, DEBT & GRANTS By funding at a lower level the department would not be able to provide CIP prioritization committee services.
+CIP staff report and presentations would be greatly diminished.
 CIP reporting and database maintenance would still be provided, but at reduced levels.